awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

         }
        }

 **Note:** Don't worry about the errors related to the Lambda resource values.
-You'll update these values later in this tutorial.
+You update these values later in this tutorial.

 5. Choose **Next**.